-Music Theory Answers
+Music Theory Help

 Here you will find real-life music theory information that will help you become a better player.
 Use the side bar at left to find the topic in which you are interested.
 If you have a question that is not answered here or you want to know more about an existing topic, please use the form below to contact me with your question.
 I will respond promptly.

 Backcycling - Add harmonic movement.

 Chord Basics - Where do chords come from?

 Chord Extensions - Add notes for bigger and grander tonality.

 Chord Progressions - Put chords to work for you.